deepset-ai/haystack/README.rst

 Configuration
 -------------
 The configuration can be supplied in a :code:`qa_config.py` placed in the PYTHONPATH.
-Alternatively, the :code:`DATABASE_URL` can also be set an an environment variable.
+Alternatively, the :code:`DATABASE_URL` can also be set as an environment variable.

 Deployment